kennyldc/crispy-computing-machine/README.md

 In more detail, in this last checkpoint we extracted the data from a BigQuery, did some feature engineering and feature selection adjustments to leave the most important information about cryptocurrencies and be able to train the model.

-As part of the process of developing, we split our data into a training set and then applied a neural network to get the best currency price predictions.
+As part of the process of developing, we split our data into a training set and then applied a neural network to get the best currency price prediction for the most popular crypo: BTC.
 When put into operation with a validation test, the model obtained results as good as an accuracy of 0.894.

 With this model as the winner, the next thing we did was to package it in a Docker container and adapt it to a production environment.
 In addition to this, the model was trained directly from Vertex AI (where it was also saved) and developed on an endpoint to also make predictions from there.